The NAHRS Reporting Process

-Participating State animal health officials collect, collate, and report on the confirmed occurrence of NAHRS reportable diseases.
-The reporting criteria include defined laboratory testing standards and additional criteria as defined in the NAHRS Operation Manual and Uniform Methods & Rules (pdf, 373kb); these criteria are considered minimum guidelines.
+Animal health officials from participating States should report monthly on the confirmed presence of NAHRS reportable diseases using the reporting criteria that are defined in the NAHRS Operation Manual and Uniform Methods & Rules

-A “yes” response from a State indicates that at least one new case of that particular disease was confirmed during the specific month; a “no” response indicates that, as far as State animal health officials are aware, no new cases of disease were confirmed in the State during the specific month.
-Confirmed occurrences of NAHRS reportable diseases are those diseases that meet NAHRS reporting criteria and/or are ‘confirmed' by using additional information (i.e., other testing methods or additional epidemiological information).
+Participants should indicate yes ('Y') or no ('N') for each disease on the NAHRS reportable disease list.
+A ‘yes' response indicates that at least one case of that particular disease was confirmed during the specific month; a ‘no’ response indicates that, as far as State animal health officials are aware, no new cases of disease were confirmed in the State during the specific month.

-After approval by a designated State official, the State monthly report is submitted to NAHRS through the secure NAHRS online reporting system, or by fax or e-mail.
-NAHRS reporting is coordinated by the USDA-APHIS-VS-CEAH-National Surveillance Unit; click here to contact the NAHRS coordinator.
+After approval by a designated State official, the State monthly report is submitted to NAHRS through the secure NAHRS online reporting system or by e-mail.
+NAHRS reporting is coordinated by the USDA-APHIS-VS-CEAH.

 State animal health officials are encouraged to use information from as many verifiable sources as possible to complete their monthly NAHRS reports.
 This may include information from State or University animal disease diagnostic laboratories, private or industry laboratories, private veterinarians, State fish or wildlife agencies, extension veterinarians, the National Veterinary Services Laboratory (NVSL), National Animal Health Laboratory Network (NAHLN), public health agencies, and other reliable sources.